-1. Applicants for admission to the doctoral degree program in history should normally hold at least a B average in their previous academic work, and distinction in their work in history.
-In addition to the general Graduate School Admission requirements for entrance, the Department of History reserves the right to administer a qualifying examination to any student before admission to the Doctor of Arts program in History.

-2. Besides the general admission requirements for the graduate school, the Department of History also requires the Advanced Test in History.
-Information about the Graduate Record Examinations, Aptitude Test, and Advanced Test in History may be obtained from the Educational Testing Service, Princeton, New
+- 1. Applicants for admission to the doctoral degree program in history should normally hold at least a B average in their previous academic work, and distinction in their work in history.
+In addition to the general Graduate School Admission requirements for entrance, the Department of History reserves the right to administer a qualifying examination to any student before admission to the Doctor of Arts program in History. - 2.
+Besides the general admission requirements for the graduate school, the Department of History also requires the Advanced Test in History.
+Information about the Graduate Record Examinations, Aptitude Test, and Advanced Test in History may be obtained from the Educational Testing Service, Princeton, New Jersey. - 3.
+During the student's first quarter of residence, he will take an oral examination in History which will serve as a screening examination and as a basis for planning course work for the remainder of his program. - 4.
+The course of study consists of 72 graduate hours in history.
+The student will have a concentration in one of the following areas: - a.
+United States - b.
+European including Russia and the Soviet Union - c.
+Asian - d.
+Latin America - e.
+Third World (Asia, Latin America, Africa)

-Jersey.

-3. During the student's first quarter of residence, he will take an oral examination in History which will serve as a screening examination and as a basis for planning course work for the remainder of his program.

-- 4. The course of study consists of a major of at least 72 quarter hours chosen from graduate courses (numbered 500 or above) in United States, European, Asian, and Latin American History.
-History 600: "Historiography," offered in lieu of ID 600: "Introduction to Graduate Study," and HIST 499: "Introduction to Historical Research," or its equivalent, are required of all candidates. - 5.
-In addition to the major requirements, the candidate will, with the approval of his major professors, take a minor area outside of history of at least 18 hours, and will demonstrate reading proficiency in two foreign languages, or one foreign language and demonstrated competence in a research tool, e.g. statistics.

-6. Each student will be required to complete ID 702, Seminar in College

-Teaching.
+The candidate will also have two secondary areas in history, normally drawn from outside his/her field of concentration.
+Such secondary areas, e.g., Europe Since 1789, Recent English History, Recent American Intellectual and Social History, are to be worked out in consultation with the chairman and the specific committee assigned to oversee the candidate.

-- 7. Each student will be responsible for taking from 3 to 9 quarter hours of supervised teaching, History 755, in his areas of concentration. - 8.
-A course in Pedagogy, "Seminar in Teaching Community College or College History," History 681, should be taken prior to the candidate's written comprehensive examinations. - 9.
-At the termination of the candidate's work, and with the approval of his adviser, the candidate will take written and oral comprehensive examinations over his major and minor areas. - 10.
+- 5. In addition to the major requirements the candidate will, with the approval of the appropriate committee assigned to him, take an interdisciplinary, or specific department, minor of at least 18 hours which he must pass satisfactorily. - 6.
+The candidate is also to demonstrate reading proficiency in two foreign languages, or one foreign language and demonstrated competence in a research tool, e.g., statistics. - 7.
+Each student is required to complete History 681, Seminar in Teaching History in Junior Colleges or Colleges, History 699, Thesis, ID 702, Seminar in College Teaching, and History 755, Supervised Teaching. - 8.
+At the termination of the candidate's work, and with the approval of his adviser, the candidate will take written and oral comprehensive examinations over his major and minor areas. - 9.
 When the dissertation has been completed, the candidate will be examined orally over his research study.